 Scheme of how ZTNA works

-At its core, ZTNA combines user validation with network invisibility.
+At its core, Zero Trust Network Access combines user validation with network invisibility.
 With ZTNA, connected devices aren’t aware of what other network resources are connected, nor do they have any means of accessing them.
 The second part of the formula ensures that users are validated and authenticated before access is granted.
 Here’s how this framework could be broken down:

 1. Separation between network access and application access

-While VPN has no distinction between the two, ZTNA separates network from application access.
+While VPN has no distinction between the two, ZTNA separates the network from application access.
 This introduces additional obstacles for bad actors infiltrating the network, reducing overall risks.

 2. Outbound-only connections